 - Phrases (XP) have a unique head (X).
-Features from X project to XP. - Complement (YP) is sister to the head (X). - Specifier (ZP) is sister to X' and daughter of XP. - Phrases (WP) can be adjoined to phrases (XP). - Phrases (WP) can NOT be adjoined to X'.
-A hypothesis/policy decision - \bullet There is only an X' if it defines a specifier.
+Features from X project to XP. - Complement (YP) is sibling to the head (X). - Specifier (ZP) is sibling to X' and child of XP. - Phrases (WP) can be adjoined to phrases (XP). - Phrases (WP) can NOT be adjoined to X'.
 A hypothesis/policy decision - Branching need not be binary.
 A hypothesis/policy decision